 - Any MATH course at the 500-level or above

 The remaining courses needed to reach the minimum credit hour requirement for the degree program are considered elective courses.
-Elective courses can be chosen from among the graduate course offerings of the Department of Electrical and Computer Engineering (ECE, ECEC, ECEE, ECEP, ECES, ECET); other departments within the College of Engineering (AE, CHE, CIVE, CS, EGEO, EGMT, ENGR, ENVE, MATE, MEM); the School of Biomedical Science, Engineering and Health Systems (BMES); the Department of Mathematics (MATH); the Department of Physics (PHYS); the Department of Chemistry (CHEM) and the Department of Biology (BIO).
-Operations Research graduate-level coursework in the Department of Decision Sciences (OPR) may also be taken towards completion of this requirement.
+Elective courses can be chosen from among the graduate course offerings of the Department of Electrical and Computer Engineering (ECE, ECEC, ECEE, ECEP, ECES, ECET); other departments within the College of Engineering (AE, CHE, CIVE, CMGT, EGEO, EGMT, ENGR, ENVE, ET, MATE, MEM, PROJ, PRMT, SYSE); the School of Biomedical Science, Engineering and Health Systems (BMES); the Department of Mathematics (MATH); the Department of Physics (PHYS); the Department of Chemistry (CHEM) and the Department of Biology (BIO).
+Operations Research graduate-level coursework in the Department of Decision Sciences (OPR) and Computer Science graduate-level coursework in the College of Computing & Informatics (CS) may also be taken towards completion of this requirement.

 In order to have courses outside of the departments, schools, and subjects listed above count towards degree completion, they must be approved by the graduate advisors prior to registration for said courses.